felixsnz/obsidian-morcs-kit/README.md

 # Usage
 - Customize each folder according to your personal or professional needs.
-- Use the home as an overview to understand the overall structure and to access different sections efficiently.
+- Use the Home as an overview to understand the overall structure and to access different sections efficiently.
 - Feel free to add, remove, or modify any part of this template to better suit your individual workflow.

 This template is a guideline to help you start building your own personalized digital knowledge base in Obsidian.
 Explore and adapt it to create a system that works best for you.